-It’s no surprise my sisters are snooty about snowdrops – they are typically testy about anything that horticultural Philistines like me can grow, (and I thought Laura was curiously lofty about Brexit voters given that she’s a Mail on Sunday reader – ‘I only get it for the finance section’ :0!)
+It’s no surprise my sisters are snooty about snowdrops – they are typically testy about anything that horticultural Philistines like me can grow, (and I feel Laura is curiously lofty about Brexiteers given that she’s a Mail on Sunday reader – ‘I only get it for the finance section’ :0!)

-Of course both the girls are bit older so if ‘cutting edge’ is more your thing than ‘old school’ pedantry, stick with me.
+Of course both the girls are bit older than me so if ‘cutting edge’ is more your thing than ‘old school’ pedantry, stick with me.

-I went to Cambo Gardens near St Andrews, Fife on last Tuesday where over 240 varieties of snowdrops, are far more interesting than the area’s golfing attractions.
+I went to Cambo Gardens near St Andrews, Fife a couple of years ago where their 240 varieties of snowdrops are far more interesting than the area’s golfing attractions.

-Head gardener Elliot Forsyth (although very Scottish he’s featured in the March issue of the ‘English Garden‘ magazine), has created a stunning winter garden there.
+The then Head gardener Elliot Forsyth created a stunning winter garden there.
 He demonstrated to me how the two (or sometimes three) snowdrop leaves – correctly termed ‘spathe’ – protect the flower as it emerges and have a natural antifreeze in their tips to protect it from the harsh conditions.

-He showed me particularly the elongated pedicel of G.plicatus ‘Sibbertoft Manor’ which allows the flower to bounce, like a gorgeous pendulum, below.
+He showed me particularly the elongated pedicel of G. plicatus ‘Sibbertoft Manor’ which allows the flower to bounce, like a gorgeous pendulum, pictured.
 And (again, what is wrong with my sisters?) he showed me the fast-spreading, knock-out yellow snowdrop G. nivalis ‘Sandersii‘ ex Lowick featured at the top of our blog.
 Isn’t it gorgeous?
 I really have to keep an eye on the advice my sisters are giving you sometimes..